How to Watch the WNBA on Saturday: TV Channel, Game Times and Odds

 Today's WNBA Games

-The Fever look to pull off a road win at the Aces on Saturday at 9:00 PM ET.
+The Sun travel to face the Aces on Saturday at 3:00 PM ET.

 How to Watch